alextwoods/woods_games_stack/woods_games/README.md

 x sort animal word list
 x"I've got nothing" button
 * Bonus - Rethink bonus word lists entirely [they should allow for user management.... maybe voting?]

+## Bonus Words designs

+Dynamo table with bonus words
+indexing?
+We need to read all the words for a list at once (why? only to display a page with the words for someone to check) so either:
+1. 1 table per word list, then do a read all.
+PK=word
+2. PK=list_name, SK=word

+For scoring - we dont need to load the list into memory - we can query it during each round scoring. its a quick/optimized call, 1 per word to check.

+How can we add to the list?
+Permissions model?
+Voting?

+And are lists specific to game rooms??